sneharai410/sneharai410/README.md

 - 👋 Hi, I’m @sneharai410
-- 👀 I’m interested in Python,Java
+- 👀 I’m interested in ruby on rails ,Python,Java
-- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me raisneha410@gmail.com